 - Commitments of the mentally ill, alcohol and drug abusers;

 - Issuance of weapons transmit licenses and

-- Miscellaneous services such as the issuance of permits for fireworks, recording of elected officials’ oaths and bonds, and certificates of residence.
+- Miscellaneous services such as issuing permits for fireworks, recording of elected officials’ oaths and bonds, and certificates of residence.

-Note: Customers need to arrive prior to 4 p.m. to allow sufficient time to conclude all business with the Court at or before 5 p.m.
+Note: Customers need to arrive before 4 p.m. to allow sufficient time to conclude all business with the court at or before 5 p.m.
 There will be no payments accepted after 4:30 p.m.